achihuahua22/Alex-Harris-Capstone/README.md

         Now there should be some gpib* devices in /dev Make the module loads on boot by adding gpib_bitbang line to /etc/modules-load.d/modules.conf

 When Raspberry Pi OS kernel gets upgraded, linux-gpib kernel module also needs to be rebuilt and reinstalled.
-Basically just repeat above make and make install steps when kernel gets upgraded...
+Basically just repeat above make and make install steps when kernel gets upgraded
     Build and install user space tools
         Enter linux-gpib-user directory: ```$ cd linux-gpib-src-dir/linux-gpib-user```
         If building from svn checkout first run bootstrap script: $ ./bootstrap